wgreene23/GearCode/README.md

 # Note
 - The overload factor is up to the user to decide, but we found that with the wind loadings, we recommend the highest value of 2.25
 - The through hardened steel properties needs to be researched prior!
+- For the project, the bending stress needs to have a factor of safety of no greater than 1.5.
+And the contact stress needs to have a factor of safety of no greater than 1.2.

 # References
 - Budynas, Richard G., et al. Shigley's Mechanical Engineering Design.
 McGraw-Hill Education, 2021.